 Hawaii is big on superlatives, and Captain Cook Monument is one of the best places to snorkel in North America.
 That includes other Hawaiian islands as well!
 Captain Cook Monument, which was built by the Hawaiians to honor Captain Cook, is located on the far end of Kealakekua Bay .
 There are a few ways to reach this prime snorkeling location:

 - Hiking – 3.8 miles (6.1 kilometers) round trip, with a 1,300ft (400m) elevation gain on your way back, in full Hawaiian sun.

 - Boat tour – Easiest way to get to the bay.
 Most last 3 hours to half a day, and include snacks, gear, and education!

 - Kayaking – Takes 15-30 minutes to reach the Monument, but be sure the kayak you rent has a valid permit 😉

 You can guess which option we picked with our limited time in Kona…

 The Captain was awesome, and she explained to us all about the history of the area, both in terms of civilization and geology.
 I also thought it was awesome that they had prescription goggles available, which is so cool for those of us who wear glasses!
 You can obviously also bring your own gear if you own prescription googles already.

-You can also book a morning snorkeling tour with them too, and is probably the option we would’ve picked if we had been staying in Kona.
+Another great option is to book a morning snorkeling tour with them too, and is probably the option we would’ve picked if we had been staying in Kona.
 Morning is the best time to see dolphins because they’re usually napping in the afternoon!